30-Day Money Back Guarantee

 The most effective vegetarian plates combine complementary nutrients that enhance each other's absorption.
 Fill half your plate with colorful vegetables and fruits, emphasizing iron-rich leafy greens like spinach and kale.
 Dedicate one quarter to protein sources, legumes, tofu, tempeh, or eggs, and the remaining quarter to whole grains that provide B vitamins and sustained energy.

 Layer in healthy fats from nuts, seeds, and avocados to support fat-soluble vitamin absorption.
 Each meal should pair at least one iron-rich food with a vitamin C source: think lentil soup with bell peppers, or spinach salad with strawberries.
-This simple pairing can increase iron absorption by up to three times.
+This simple pairing can help improve iron absorption.
 If you're interested in learning more about how vitamin C supports skin and immune health, check out this article on Vitamin C supplements for skin health.

 Fortified Foods, Strategic Support for Key Nutrients